From a place name: either Annesley in Nottinghamshire or Ansley in Warwickshire. The place names themselves derive from Old English anne

 Originally indicated a person from the town of Schoorl in the province of Noord-Holland in the Netherlands.
 It means "forest by the shore" in Dutch.

-From the name of a village which meant "willow farm" in Old English.
+From the name of a village that meant "willow farm" in Old English.

 Originally given to a person who lived near a prominent thicket, from Old English sceaga